Motion blur (media): Television

 In televised sports, where conventional cameras expose pictures 25 or 30 times per second, motion blur can be inconvenient because it obscures the exact position of a projectile or athlete in slow motion.
 For this reason special cameras are often used which eliminate motion blurring by taking rapid exposures on the order of 1 millisecond, and then transmitting them over the course of the next 30 to 40 milliseconds.
 Although this gives sharper slow motion replays, it can look strange at normal speeds because the eye expects to see motion blurring and is not provided with blurred images.

 Conversely, extra motion blur can unavoidably occur on displays when it is not desired.
 This occurs with some video displays (especially LCD) that exhibits motion blur during fast motion.
 This can lead to more perceived motion blurring above and beyond the preexisting motion blur in the video material.
 See display motion blur.

 Sometimes, motion blur can be removed from images with the help of deconvolution.

 Video games

+In video games the use or not of motion blur is somewhat controversial.
+Some players claim that the blur actually makes the game worse, as it does blur images, making it more difficult to recognize objects (especially so in fast-paced moments).
+This does become more noticeable (and more problematic) with a reduction in framerate.
+Improvements in the visual quality of modern post-process motion blur shaders as well as a tendency towards higher framerates have lessened the visual detriment of undersampled motion blur effects.

 Wind turbines

 Birds cannot properly see the swirling blades of wind turbines and can get struck by them fatally.
-A newly published report from Norway suggests that painting one of the three blades with a black tip makes the blades more visible and hence more avoidable.
+A 2020 report from Norway suggests that painting one of the three blades with a black tip makes the blades more visible and hence more avoidable.
 This reduces the motion blur of the unpainted blades, and cuts bird deaths by up to 70 percent.